lexemlang/lexem/stdlib/globals/math.md

 ## `.sqrt(number: Integer | Float) -> Float | Nil`

 Returns the square root of the specified number.
-If the number is negative, the funtion returns `nil`.
+If the number is negative, the function returns `nil`.

 ```lxm
 Math.sqrt(number)